kieroncjolly/notion-github-api-comparison/README.md

 A technical documentation project comparing the **GitHub REST API** and **Notion API** through hands-on API testing, JSON response analysis, authentication, pagination, and documentation research.

+### Full Documentation

+This repository contains a project overview and selected documentation examples.
+The complete technical documentation is available separately and can be provided upon request.

 ## What this project demonstrates

 * Reading and interpreting API documentation